clauswilke/pinetree/docs/parameters.rst

 Defines basic global parameters for the simulation.

 ``seed``
-    seed for the random number generator
+    Seed for the random number generator
 ``runtime``
-    simulated runtime in seconds
+    Simulated runtime in seconds
 ``time_step``
-    time step, in seconds, in which to report output ``cell_volume``
+    Time step, in seconds, in which to report output ``cell_volume``
-    volume of cell, in liters, in which reactions will take place
+    Volume of cell, in liters, in which reactions will take place

 *Example* ::